Cost ETL—granular campaign cost in a bucket

 • Only cost data is updated retroactively; not attribution data.

-• You should use the dimensions and metrics that best fit your business needs.
+• Report dimensions and metrics are detailed in the file fields table.
+You should use the dimensions and metrics that best fit your business needs.
 This may differ depending on the media source.

 Directory and filename structure